Shukor Adan

 Muhammad Shukor bin Adan (born 24 September 1979), is a former Malaysian professional footballer.
-He played for many teams in Malaysian Football League such as Selangor and also Negeri Sembilan FA.
+He played for many teams in Malaysia Football League such as Selangor and also Negeri Sembilan FA.
 He plays mainly as a defensive midfielder but can also play as a centre back.
 Shukor is the former captain of the Selangor team.
-He is a former member and former captain of the Malaysian national team of 2014 AFF Suzuki Cup campaign.
+He is a former member and former captain of the Malaysia national team of 2014 AFF Suzuki Cup campaign.
 He has been described as one of the top Malaysia midfielders in history.
+He is currently the head coach of Malaysia U17 and Malaysia U20.

 Club career

 Malacca

 Shukor started his football career with Malacca President Cup team in 1995.

 Negeri Sembilan

 Three years later, he joined Negeri Sembilan President Cup team.
 He got his big break when Negeri Sembilan called him up for the first team in 2000.

 Selangor

 Two years later, he signed a contract with Selangor and remained there until 2008.
 His contract was terminated by Selangor after spending six years with the team.After his contract with Selangor expired, he became a free agent for four months.